Emergent Symmetry in Brownian SYK Models and Charge Dependent Scrambling: Acknowledgement

 \section{Acknowledgement}

-We thank Brian Swinge, Subhayan Sahu, Shaokai Jian, Christopher M. Langlett, Xiao Chen and Andrew Lucas for helpful discussions and comments on the manuscript.
+We thank Brian Swingle, Subhayan Sahu, Shaokai Jian, Christopher M. Langlett, Xiao Chen, Andrew Lucas and Tianci Zhou for helpful discussions and comments on the manuscript.
 S. Xu acknowledges Subhayan Sahu and Brian Swingle for collaborations on related projects.
+S. Xu also thanks the hospitality of KITP supported by the National Science Foundation under Grant No. NSF PHY-1748958, and hospitality of Aspen Center for Physics supported by National Science Foundation grant PHY-1607611.
 Portions of this research were conducted with the advanced computing resources provided by Texas A\&M High Performance Research Computing.

 \onecolumngrid

 \begin{appendices}